inmindos/thinking-flaws/Confirmation Bias.md

 excerpt: "Confirmation bias is the tendency to search for, interpret favorably, favor, recall data/evidence in a way that confirms or supports one's prior beliefs or values."
 ---

-Confirmation bias is the tendency to search for, interpret favorably, favor, recall data/evidence in a way that confirms or supports one's prior beliefs or values.
+Confirmation bias is the tendency to search for, interpret favourably, favour, recall data/evidence in a way that confirms or supports one's prior beliefs or values.
 This effect is stronger for deeply held beliefs, identity topics, or strong emotional triggers.

 ### Cause